mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Claire: But I rolled a 12...
 To m : Any sign of the attackers?
 Referee: Nope.
-To m ( E r i k ) : Something isn't right here.
+Tom ( E r i k ) : Something isn't right here.
 Either the Beowulf was hit a long time ago, in which case someone else should have checked out the call before us, 'cos we're not that far from the planet... or she was only hit a short time ago, and the attacker's still nearby.
 Nothing